Vivaan350/vivaan350.github.io/README.md

 # http://vivaan350.github.io
-project website detailing the Gods of Egypt
+project website detailing the achievements of Tiger Woods, one of the greatest golfers ever!